How Errol Morris got Steve Bannon to reveal his true self in a new documentary

 Indeed, some of the most electric moments in this talk-filled documentary are wordless shots of Bannon refusing to answer a direct question or hit back on a damning observation.
 It’s like watching the recent video of Trump realize he’s being booed at the World Series, where he literally seethes.
 Unfiltered.
 Human.
 Finally devoid of even clumsy artifice.

 Despite the moments where his mask slips, Bannon is apparently a fan of American Dharma.
-Although Morris hasn’t spoken with Bannon since, his producers have been in touch.
+Although Morris hasn’t spoken with Bannon since completing production, his producers have been in touch.

 “I’m told that he liked it and thought it was my best film,” Morris says, suppressing a little laugh.

 For a long time, it looked as though the documentary might not have the chance to reel in that many more fans besides its subject.
 After premiering at the Venice Film Festival in September 2018, Morris had trouble finding a distributor for American Dharma.
 (Utopia finally stepped in this past August.)
 There are several marketplace considerations that might explain other companies’ cold feet around the film, but one of them looms far above the rest.
-Around the same time as Dharma’s festival in September 2018, Bannon was invited to speak at the New Yorker Festival—and then uninvited after a pronounced outcry and some high-profile dropouts from the event.
+Around the same time as Dharma’s festival debut in September 2018, Bannon was invited to speak at the New Yorker Festival—and then swiftly uninvited after a pronounced outcry and some high-profile dropouts.
 The impact of this dramatic chain of events, which largely played out on social media, was not lost on Morris, to say the least.

 “I suppose you’re entitled to invite or disinvite anybody you want, but the circumstances were such that it telegraphed that this is how these kinds of things should be handled,” the director says.
-“It had horrible consequences for the movie.
-If there is one event I would link to failure of this movie to get distribution for a year, that would be it.”
+“It had horrible consequences for the movie.”

 Considering Bannon’s demonstrable unpopularity, one might think Morris’s view of the political svengali as a harbinger of evil—the fascination that led him to make American Dharma—might have died down in the days since.
 One would be wrong.